 Now that you know how to recover from the cryptowall virus, here are quick safety tips to prevent ransomware attacks on your system.

 Even though cryptowall is the most critical virus program, you can still protect your system against it without paying any ransom.
-In fact, paying the ransom is never a good strategy as you might never get your files back.
+Paying the ransom is never a good strategy as you might never get your files back.
 Instead, utilize the above-mentioned tricks to recover cryptowall files and keep your system protected from potential attackers.